-Luís Filipe Conceição Pereira was appointed to EDP's General and Supervisory Board as a José de Mello Energia S.A. representative in 2011.
-Since 2006, Mr. Pereira has been CEO of Efacec; previously he was CEO of ADP (1997-2002) and CUF (since 2005); Mr. Pereira was, between 1998 and 2000, non-executive director of Banco Mello and previously he was vice chairman of the board of directors of EDP (1991-1995) and of Quimigal Adubos (1996-1997).
+Luís Filipe da Conceição Pereira was appointed to EDP's General and Supervisory Board as José de Mello Energia S.A. as representative in 2011, and reappointed on February 2012.
+He was born on 29 October 1944.
+Since 2006, Mr. Pereira has been CEO of Efacec; previously he was CEO of ADP (1997-2002) and CUF (since 2005); Mr Pereira was, between 1998 and 2000, non-executive director of Banco Mello and previously he was vice chairman of the board of directors of EDP (1991-1995) and of Quimigal Adubos (1996-1997).
 In this last company he was deputy general director (1984-1986) and head of planning and financial and administrative management (1979-1984).
 Previously, Mr. Pereira was the head of financial, administrative and human resources at Sovena (1973-1979).
-Mr. Luis Filipe Pereira has been an invitee professor at Instituto Universitário de Lisboa since 1979 and taught at Instituto Superior de Economia e Gestão (1978-1979).
-Mr. Pereira was designated for several offices with the Portuguese government: he was the Minister of Health for the 15th and the 16th constitutional governments, Secretary of State of Energy for the 12th constitutional government and Secretary of State of Social Security for the 10th and 11th constitutional governments.
-He is president of Associação Portuguesa dos Industriais Grandes Consumidores de Energia Eléctrica (1996-2011).
-Mr. Luis Filipe Pereira holds a degree in economics.
+Mr. Luís Filipe Pereira is an invitee professor at Instituto Universitário de Lisboa (since 1979) and taught at Instituto Superior de Economia e Gestão (1978-1979).
+Mr. Pereira was designated for several offices at Portuguese government: he was Minister Health of the 15th and the 16th constitutional government and secretary of state of Social Security of the 10th and 11th constitutional governments.
+He is president of Associação Portuguesa dos Industriais Grandes Consumidores de Energia Eléctrica (1996-2011 and from 2005).
+Mr. Luís Filipe Pereira holds a degree in economy.